kansanmuisti/kamu/README.md

 This will automatically download and provision the virtual machine.
 After the command completes (it will take a while), you may SSH into your VM and start the Django server:

     vagrant ssh
-    workon kamu
     cd /vagrant
-    ./manage.py runserver 0.0.0.0:8000
+    ./manage.py runserver

-Now you should be able to point your browser to the VM webserver at [http://192.168.107.2:8000/](http://192.168.107.2:8000/).
+Now you should be able to point your browser to the VM webserver at [http://192.168.107.2/](http://192.168.107.2/).
 Your project directory will be shared to the VM (in /vagrant), so any changes you make on your host machine will be reflected immediately to the VM.

 ## Manual method